 Disaster Unemployment Assistance

-Disaster Unemployment Assistance (DUA) provides unemployment benefits to individuals who lost their jobs or self-employment as a direct result of a major disaster.
+As the Fiscal Year 2017 came to a close and 2018 began, on August 25, 2017, Hurricane Harvey, a category 4 tropical cyclone, was making landfall along the Texas Gulf Coast, threatening one of our state’s most populated regions.
+In response to the loss felt by business closures and loss of incomes, TWC provided Disaster Unemployment Assistance (DUA) with weekly unemployment benefits to individuals who lost their jobs or self-employment as a direct result of the disaster.
 DUA eligibility requirements are similar to those for regular unemployment benefits with some exceptions.
 A disaster assistance period for individual assistance must be requested by the Governor of Texas and approved by the U.S. President, and the individual must apply and be found ineligible for regular unemployment benefits.
 DUA benefits are paid out of an emergency assistance fund provided by the U.S. Department of Labor (DOL) and Federal Emergency Management Agency (FEMA) during the disaster assistance period determined by FEMA.

 During FY 2018, one major disaster was declared due to Hurricane Harvey.
 FEMA awarded $23.3 million in funding for DUA claims.
 TWC took an estimated 169,524 disaster-related UI claims, which breaks out to 143,075 regular disaster-related claims and 26,449 DUA claims.
 TWC paid $176.9 million in unemployment benefits to individuals affected by the disaster, which breaks out to $153.6 million in state UI trust fund benefits and $23.3 million in federal DUA benefits.

-Assisting Dislocated WorkersTWC seeks to leverage available funding resources such as National Dislocated Worker Grants, formerly National Emergency Grants, from the U.S. Department of Labor (DOL) to temporarily expand the capacity to provide workforce services to workers who have been laid off because of a plant closure or other large dislocation.
+Assisting Dislocated Workers – Response and rebuilding after Hurricane Harvey

 In late 2017, TWC received $30 million from the DOL to assist in the cleanup and rebuilding in 42 of the counties directly affected by Hurricane Harvey.
 These funds are being utilized to hire temporary employees to perform cleanup and recovery to allow affected communities to return to full functionality.
 Since the grant began, over 2,400 Texans have been supported through this grant through jobs, training, career services, and supportive services including childcare, transportation, and other needs.

+TWC seeks to leverage available funding resources such as National Dislocated Worker Grants, formerly National Emergency Grants, from the U.S. Department of Labor (DOL) to temporarily expand the capacity to provide workforce services to workers who have been laid off because of a plant closure or other large dislocation.

 TWC received two additional grants from DOL to assist with the needs of individuals impacted by Hurricane Harvey with an emphasis on assisting specific underserved populations.
 The first award for $300,000 was designed to serve women, with an emphasis on low-income women and women with dependent children.
 Two Workforce boards, Coastal Bend and Gulf Coast, are providing 30 women with construction training and other supportive services to ensure they can return to employment successfully.